 Most are concerned about the cosmetic effect of varicose veins.
 Especially varicose veins near the surface that either bulge out or cause what is referred to as spider veins.

 For many people, varicose veins never pose a serious problem that requires treatment unless it is for cosmetic reasons.
 For others, varicose veins can cause symptoms that may require treatment.
 As we will discuss, for symptoms that are not serious, treatment can be very simple such as using compression stockings to the more aggressive measures such as surgical removal or stripping of the veins.

 For many women, varicose veins during pregnancy can be problematic due to the discomfort they cause and the complications they can cause, including phlebitis (vein inflammation) and blood clots.

 In this article, we will explain why varicose veins develop and how to manage them.
-Although one’s predisposition to developing varicose veins during pregnancy is unavoidable, there are ways to minimize their severity.
+Also, if you are prone to developing varicose veins during pregnancy, we will discuss various ways to minimize the severity of varicose veins.

 This post may contain affiliate links, you can catch our full disclaimer at the bottom of this post.

 It is common for women to discuss varicose veins during pregnancy.
 Unfortunately, this is because the physiologic changes that occur during pregnancy dramatically affect the vascular system.

 Varicose veins are often thought to be a problem that only occurs in the legs.
 In fact, there are other locations in the body where varicose veins can develop.
 These locations can develop for the first time during pregnancy and cause problems if you are prone to developing varicose veins during pregnancy.